 - 2 tablespoons Better Than Bullion Lobster Base

-- For topping: 2 C Panko breadcrumbs mixed with 4 tablespoons melted butter
+- 2 C Panko breadcrumbs mixed with 4 tablespoons melted butter

 - Cook pasta until al dente.
 Melt butter in pan and cook for a minute until bubbly.
 Add flour and cook for a minute.
 Add milk and sherry and spices and heat until thickened.
 Add cheese and heat until melted.
 Add cream and lobster base and heat through.
 Add pasta and lobster to pan and heat through.
 Add all contents of pan to a 9X13 casserole.
 Mix melted butter and panko breadcrumbs and add to the top.
 Bake for 30 minutes at 350 covered with foil.
 Broil under a low broiler for about a minute, just enough to toast the breadcrumbs.

 |This post contains affiliate links.
 If you click the links and make a purchase, I do get a small commission from the sale of the product.
 It does not impact the purchase price to you.
 I do not recommend products I have not used, ever.
 Thank you for your support!|